La Fiere Memorial Park and Battle - WWII

 4- The PFC DeGlopper Stele pays tribute to Private First Class Charles DeGlopper of the 325th Glider infantry regiment of the 82nd Airborne, who was posthumously rewarded with the Medal of Honour for his heroic attitude in the final fight that led to the capture of the bridge.

-5- La Fière Bridge and this spot of the causeway have been renamed the Marcus Heim Way in order to pay tribute to the paratrooper of the 505th PIR who fought the German counter attack on June 6, 1944.
+5- La Fière Bridge and this spot of the causeway have been renamed the Marcus Heim Way to honour the memory of the paratrooper of the 505th PIR who fought the German counter attack on June 6, 1944.

 6- The fox hole in which General Gavin took position during the assault is visible along the D15 towards Sainte-Mère-l'Eglise.

-These various memorials allows us to better appreciate the magnitude of the fighting; they pay tribute to all these men who contributed to free the world from Nazism, to those who died and those who survive.
+These various memorials allows us to better appreciate the magnitude of the fighting.
+They are dediacted to all these men who contributed to free the world from Nazism, to those who died and those who survive.

 Department of Manche